 The Advisory Board shall have the following Board Officers:

-The Chair is responsible for facilitating the Advisory Board meetings and all duties incident to the office of the Chair and such other duties as may be prescribed by the Advisory Board from time to time.
+The Chair is responsible for facilitating the Advisory Board meetings and all duties incident to the Office of the Chair and such other duties as may be prescribed by the Advisory Board from time to time.
 The Chair is additionally responsible to define and update the Management and Operations MOU, and to sign it on behalf of the Continuum of Care.

 The Vice-Chair shall perform all duties of the Chair in the event that the Chair is absent or unavailable.
 When so acting, the Vice-Chair shall have all powers of and be subject to all restrictions on the Chair.
 The Vice-Chair shall have such other powers and perform such other duties as the Board or this Charter may require.

-The Secretary shall keep, or cause to be kept, at the principal office or such other place as the Advisory Board may order, a book of minutes of all meetings of the Board and its committees, with the time and place of holding, whether regular or special, and if special, how authorized, the notice thereof given, the names of those present and absent, and the proceedings thereof.
-The Secretary shall keep the Charter, as amended to date, and a register showing the names of all Advisory Board members and their respective contact information.
-The Secretary shall notice all meetings of the Board and any committees thereof required by this Charter, and shall distribute the minutes of meetings of the Board to all Directors promptly after the meetings.
-The Secretary shall see that all reports, statements and other documents required by the Charter and the Continuum of Care are properly kept or filed.
-In general, the Secretary shall have such other powers and perform such other duties as may be prescribed from time to time by the Board.
+The 2nd Vice Chair (or Immediate Past Chair), shall perform all duties of the Chair and Vice-Chair in the event that both are unavailable.
+When so acting, the 2nd Vice-Chair (or Immediate Past Chair) shall have all powers of, and be subject to, all restrictions on the Chair.
+The 2nd Vice-Chair (or Immediate Past Chair) shall have such other powers and perform such other duties as the Board or this Charter may require.

+Person with Lived Experience who shall have been elected to the CoC Advisory Board in one of the Lived Experience seats

+Service Provider Representative who shall have been elected to the CoC Advisory Board in one of the Service Provider seats

-The Advisory Board’s Executive Committee shall nominate Board Officers, to be approved by the full Advisory Board.
+The Advisory Board’s Governance Advisory Committee shall nominate Board Officers, to be approved by the full Advisory Board.
 Board Officers shall serve two-year terms to coincide with their Advisory Board member terms.

 Advisory Board Executive Committee

-The Executive Committee provides a mechanism for Advisory Board leaders (Chair, Vice Chair, Secretary, Chairs of Standing Committees, and the CoC Lead Agency CEO (as an Ex officio member) to engage, within the limits set by Advisory Board policy and the charter, in decision making, oversight, and communication on important Continuum of Care matters.
+The Executive Committee is comprised of the Advisory Board Officers (Chair, Vice Chair, 2nd Vice Chair (or Immediate Past Chair), Person with Lived Experience, and Service Provider Representative), Chairs of Standing Committees, and the CoC Lead Agency CEO (as an Ex officio member).
+The Advisory Board’s Executive Committee is a mechanism to engage, within the limits set by Advisory Board policy and the Charter, in decision making, oversight, and communication on important Continuum of Care matters.

 The Executive Committee has meetings during the year separate from the Advisory Board and are convened as needed by the Chair.
 The Executive Committee's actions are reported not later than the next meeting of the Advisory Board.
 The Executive Committee has the responsibility to: